How long does domestic violence stay on your record?

 Can Someone Press Charges Without Proof?

-Many individuals who did not commit a crime may still be concerned with someone reporting for the crime and might be wondering: can someone press charges without proof?
+Many individuals who did not commit a crime may still be concerned with someone reporting for the crime and might be wondering: is it possible to accuse someone without evidence?
 The way charges are pressed is widely misunderstood due to movies and television making it seem like pressing charges is something that citizens can simply choose not to do.
 In most situations, this is not the case.

 When a crime is committed and reported to the police, law enforcement will investigate and report their findings to the prosecutor.
 One of the main jobs of this prosecutor is to examine the evidence provided by law enforcement on various potential crimes and decide if there is sufficient evidence to charge an individual with the crime.